RevengerWizard/viper/cast.md

 ### 4. Expression type resolution outside declaration context

 Rule E1 (binary numeric operators): for operations `+` `-` `*` `/` `%` `&` `|` `^` `<<` `>>`
+- for `+`:
+    * for numeric types: both operands must have the same type after applying implicit conversion rules
+    * for pointer types: allowed as `ptr + int` or `int + ptr`, resulting in a pointer of the same type as the original pointer

+- for `-`:
-- both operands must have the same type after applying implicit conversion rules
+    * for numeric types: both operands must have the same type after applying implicit conversion rules
-- the result has the same type as the operands
+    * for pointer types: allowed as `ptr - int` resulting in a pointer of the same type as the original pointer
+    * for pointer types: allowed as `ptr - ptr` (same pointer type) resulting in an `int64` representing the difference in elements

+- for `*` `/` `%`
+    * only valid for numeric types, both operands must have the same type after applying implicit conversion rules

+- for `&` `|` `^`
+    * only valid for integer types, both operands must have the same type after applying implicit conversion rules

+- for `<<` `>>`
+    * only valid for integer types, both operands must have the same type after applying implicit conversion rules

+- the result type follows the types specified above

 Rule E2 (comparison operators): for operations `==` `!=` `<` `>` `<=` `>=`
+- for `==` `!=`
-- both operands must have the same type after applying implicit conversion rules
+    * both operands must have the same type after applying implicit conversion rules
+    * one operand may be a pointer and the other may be `nil`

+- for `<` `>` `<=` `>=`
+    * both operands must have the same type after applying implicit conversion rules, or
+    * both operands must be pointers of the same type

 - the result has type `bool`

 Rule E3 (logical operators): for operations `and` `or`
-- both operands must have type `bool`
+- both operands must be scalar types
+- if operands are not `bool`, they are first converted to `bool` (non-zero is true, zero is false)
 - the result has type `bool`

 Rule E4 (unary operators): for operations `-` `~`
+- for `-`
-- the operand must be a numeric type
+    * the operand must be a numeric type

+- for `~`
+    * the operand must be an integer type

 - the result has the same type as the operand

 Rule E5 (unary operator): for operations `!` `not`
-- The operand must have type `bool`
+- the operand must be a scalar type
+- if the operand is not `bool`, it is first converted to `bool` (non-zero is true, zero is false)
 - The result has type `bool`

+Rule E6 (address-of operator): for operation `&`
+- applies to any lvalue expression
+- result is a pointer to the operand's type

+Rule E7 (dereference operator): for operation `*`
+- the operand must be a pointer type
+- result is the type pointed to by the operand

 ### 5. Implicit conversion rules